rhyeen/cozy-ttrpg/README.md

 ### Shared folder

 The shared folder provides code that both the app and functions utilize.
-It does this by utilizing workspace symlinking locally and by manually generating the dist folder and moving it when we deploy.
+It would seem that we should do this through npm workspaces but workspaces doesn't play nice with firebase functions for some reason.
+Instead, we use a more standard symlinking approach.
+This closer mimics what we have to do when publishing `/shared` anyway.